dlisboa/helix-grayscale/README.md

 ## Philosophy

-When coding attention should focused on the code itself.
+When coding attention should be focused on the code itself.
 Bright and colorful themes can reduce concentration for some people.

 Code isn't all one big block, however, so this theme eases the eye towards the